 - a three-day event where you may wish to sell or supply alcohol on each of the days

-A special licence is required for a private social gathering (i.e. wedding or birthday party) in the following circumstances:
+A special licence is required for a private social gathering, like a wedding or birthday party, in the following circumstances:

 - if there is a sale and supply of alcohol

-- the function is being held in licensed premises outside of the hours or conditions of the licence
+- the function is being held in licensed premises outside of the hours or conditions of that licence

 Do I need a certified manager?

-Special licences can take up to 20 working days to process to please ensure you have filed your application at least 20 working days before your event.
+Special licences take up to 20 working days to process, so make sure you apply at least 20 working days before the event.